Nușfalău massacre: Massacre

 On the morning of 8 September 1940, a group of eleven people of Romanian ethnicity were leaving the village of Szilágynagyfalu (Nușfalău), after spending the night there at the house of the mayor, Gheorghe Imrea.
 These people were from the village of Kozmaalmás, Bihar County (today Almașu Mare, part of Balc, Bihor County, Romania), some 26 km away.
 The group was composed of two women (Silvia Costaș and Maria Costea) and nine men (Traian Bencheu, Gavril Bogza, Dumitru Costaș, Nicolae Costaș, Dumitru Gaceu, Aurel Jarca, Vasile Matei, Dumitru Somei, and Gavril Turdea).
 While they were leaving the place, they were stopped by Zoltán Szinkovitz, a native Hungarian from the village, and a Hungarian soldier.
-They took the Romanians to the center of village and started registering them and confiscated their personal belongings.
+They took the Romanians to the center of the village and started registering them and confiscated their personal belongings.
 Then, the Romanians were beaten and injured with a bayonet.
 Next, the two women were released, while the nine men were taken in a military car 500 m away from Zăuan.
 There, they were killed with a lunge in the heart with the bayonets.
 The two women were captured by two other Hungarian natives and were taken to the site of the massacre, where they were also killed.
 The corpses of the 11 victims were quickly buried and covered only with leaves; a proper burial in the cemetery of Nușfalău took place a few days later, at the insistence of the villagers, after the corpses had begun to decompose.